 Curriculum-related clubs are student groups whose goals are an extension of the activities and objectives in a particular subject area within the school's curriculum.
 Conversely, noncurricular-related clubs are student groups whose goals are special interest oriented and not directly related to the curriculum.
-Meetings of noncurriculum-related clubs may be scheduled only at times when instruction is not taking place, either before or after school.
+Meetings of noncurricular-related clubs may be scheduled only at times when instruction is not taking place, either before or after school.

-School Club List
+• School Club List (as applicable)

-- Art Club
+- o Art Club

-- Chess Club
+- o Chess Club

 - o Chorus and Bell Choir

 - Environmental Club

-- Future Educators of America (FEA)
+- o Future Educators of America (FEA)

-- Robotics Club
+- o Robotics Club

 - Safety Patrols

-- Student Council
+- o Student Council

+- o W.O.H.E.
+TV Crew